 See that huge belly on the white ewe?
 She looks the same at the other side.
 Can't even show on the picture how huge she really is.
 The dark one on the left was carrying twins at the time this photo was made, so the white one must have triplets or she stepped out of line in mating season and she's carrying an elephant in that belly of hers.
 I think I let her pass next year.
 Getting triplets two years in a row is a bit much, she needs some time to recover.
 Triplets are not common in this breed.

 Lamb #14 - Goody's Bah - Born: April 4, 2011

 Goody's Bah: Finally there was some life in the brewery, as a Dutch saying goes.
 This afternoon ewe Alysia decided it was time and around 15.00pm she delivered her first male lamb.
 His color is what we call a Pale Gray Fox, meaning all the spots on his body will disappear and his fleece will be very light cream colored.
 I'm very pleased with this lamb.
 Goody's Bah is the twin brother of Fluffanutta.

 Lamb #15 - Fluffanutta - Born: April 4, 2011

-Fluffanutta: Yes, we have a Fluffanutta, whether he likes it or not LOL.
-Two great guys were born this afternoon, very lifely and the Fluff made it clear right away that he had seen the light, because he screamed the lungs out of his little body.
+Two great male lambs were born this afternoon, very lively and Fluffanutta made it clear right away that he had seen the light, because he screamed the lungs out of his little body.
 Like 'Here I am and you better not forget that'.
 His color will be the same as his brother, a Pale Grey Fox.
-I'm really happy with these colors, they sure are kids of their mom and dad.
+I'm really happy with these colors; they sure are kids of their mom and dad.
 That's the fun about this breed, you never know what color pops out.
 So far 10 girls and 5 boys.
 Fluffanutta is the twin brother of Goody's Bah